Adapting to iOS 26.4

 Bugs fixed in recent updates

-Several issues related to the iOS 26.4 changes have been resolved.
+These iOS 26.4 issues are resolved.
 To get the fixes, update Wispr Flow to the latest version from the App Store.

-Flow returned to the wrong app after dictation: In some cases, after finishing dictation and swiping back, Wispr Flow could return you to the wrong app instead of the one you were typing in.
-Switchback reliability has been improved so Flow correctly returns you to the app you were using.
+• Flow returned to the wrong app after dictation: Swiping back after dictation could return you to the wrong app.
+Flow now returns you to the app you were typing in.

-Flow's keyboard appeared stuck or reverted to the system keyboard: In some apps, the Wispr Flow keyboard could close unexpectedly on iOS 26.4, causing iOS to fall back to the system keyboard.
-The keyboard now stays responsive across apps on iOS 26.4.
+• Flow's keyboard appeared stuck or reverted to the system keyboard: In some apps on iOS 26.4, the keyboard could crash and iOS fell back to the system keyboard.
+The keyboard now stays responsive across apps.

-Start Flow didn't begin dictation after swiping back: When the Wispr Flow app wasn't already running, tapping Start Flow from the keyboard and then swiping back could fail to start dictation.
-This is now fixed.
+• Start Flow didn't begin dictation after swiping back: When the app wasn't already running, tapping Start Flow and swiping back could fail to start dictation.
+This is fixed.

-Taps near certain keys registered the wrong key: Taps in the gaps between keys — especially near shift/Z, M/delete, between rows, or on the numbers and symbols keyboards — could miss or hit the wrong key.
-A related issue where double-tapping shift for caps lock caused gap taps to stop working has also been resolved.
+• Taps near certain keys registered the wrong key: Taps in the gaps between keys — near shift/Z, M/delete, between rows, or on the numbers and symbols keyboards — could miss or hit the wrong key.
+A related issue where double-tapping shift for caps lock stopped gap taps from working is also resolved.

-Dragging between keys inserted extra characters: When pressing a key and dragging to a different key, the dragged-to key didn't highlight, and sometimes both characters were inserted.
+• Dragging between keys inserted extra characters: The dragged-to key didn't highlight and sometimes both characters were inserted.
 Dragging now inserts only the new key's character.

 FAQs